-There were also many great ideas submitted to the campaign that the committee identified for consideration at division and department levels.
-You can learn more about the winning ideas and ideas for local implementation below, or in the challenge report.
+There were also many great ideas submitted to the campaign that the committee identified for consideration at the division and department levels.
+You can learn more about the winning ideas and ideas for local implementation in the challenge report.

 If you’d like to share feedback, have a question, or want to submit additional ideas, please send the team a message at firstname.lastname@example.org.